 Here are 10 basic tips for how you should act in a library:

 - Obey posted rules.
 Most libraries have signs on or near the front door stating that particular facility's policy.
 Read it, commit it to memory, and obey.
 Doing otherwise can get you a stern look or an escorted trip to the exit.
 Some of these rules might include expected attire, no food, no drink, and no loud noises.

 - Turn off your phone.
 Okay, you don't have to turn it off, in case there's an emergency at home.
 But at least put it on silent/vibrate.
 And if someone calls you, go outside and answer it.
 Or if you miss it, go outside and return the call.
 Talking on your cell phone in a public venue—particularly a place where people are studying or doing research and need to concentrate—is rude and self-centered.

 - Keep the noise down.
 You don't have to talk in whispers anymore, but you should use your indoor voice.
 That doesn't mean shouting to someone on the other side of the building.
 Wait until you are close enough to speak softly and still be heard.

 - Don't get romantic.
 The library is a wonderful date place, but that doesn't make it okay to make out or engage in big public displays of affection.
 Sure, I've seen movies where the hero and heroine steal a kiss at the end of the quantum physics (539 in the Dewey decimal system?) aisle, but if you're not Jimmy Stewart, Clark Gable, Vera Miles, or Beth Daly, take the overt romance gestures somewhere else.

 - Don't hog the equipment.
 If you are in the library during a slow time, and there are more computers than people who need them, use it as long as you are allowed.
 However, if there is even one person waiting, do what you need to do and let the other person have a turn.
-The same goes for copiers, fax machines, and any other devices that the library makes available to patrons.
+The same goes for copiers and any other machines or devices that the library makes available to patrons.